barry-ha/Griduino/ASSEMBLY.md

 ![](hardware/img/feather-headers-img7072.jpg)

 To remove the Feather from the breadboard, carefully work it upward gently from both ends.
-It can be helpful to pry it gently with a small screwdriver from underneath.
+It can be helpful to lever it *gently* upwards with a small screwdriver from underneath.

 ![](hardware/img/feather-removal-img7073.jpg)